10 Reasons why Board Games are Making a Comeback

-Board games cater to our need for adventure by placing us into a new world where the focus isn’t on daily house chores, work projects, or homework, but instead on winning the game at hand.
+Board games are making a comeback.
+They cater to our need for adventure by placing us into a new world where the focus isn’t on daily house chores, work projects, or homework, but instead on winning the game at hand.

 Every adventure is different than the next, and players have the opportunity to save a town from a fire-breathing dragon, or build forts against armies planning to destroy them, or create sushi meals depicted on playing cards.
 Today, board games are making a comeback despite the success of console and online gaming.
 Over the last several years, video gaming has revolutionized itself from classic consoles like Atari and Nintendo to advanced consoles, mobile apps and online gaming that provide instant access to thousands of games with less pieces and parts.